wmde/wbaas-deploy/doc/querying-prometheus.md

 ### Prometheus Query Language

 Prometheus comes with a language for querying data called [PromQL][promql].
-In its most simple form, its syntax resembles a datpoint without a value:
+In its most simple form, its syntax resembles a datapoint without a value:

 ```
 db_rows{table="beeps"} # query for the number of beeps in the database